sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* The author title is now displayed on author archives without posts.
 Note that your theme may still not display the name.
 	* The correct "Untitled" title is now used in the "No title found"-SEO Bar warning.
+	* Global robots settings for post types no longer affect their respective singular-archives (blog, shop).
+		* For example, global `noindex` for `post` no longer sets `noindex` for the blog page erroneously.
+		* Another example: Global `noindex` for `product` no longer sets it for the shop page erroneously.
+	* Empty singular-archives (blog, shop) are no longer perceived as unsupported queries.
+	* Empty singular-archives (blog, shop) are no longer marked for `noindex` automatically.
+		* We'd rather have this marked as `noindex`, but the SEO Bar, Sitemap, and other APIs are not consistent with this data.
+		* We advise you to mark empty blog pages with `noindex`, or otherwise redirect them.
 	* TODO The postbox now works as intended in the sidebar using Gutenberg 9.4/Block-editor WordPress 5.4.
 		* Regression in Gutenberg: https://github.com/WordPress/gutenberg/issues/20206
 		* N.B.
 The postbox-handler dropdown icons also shift when collapsing.